We are only taking cases in Montgomery and Bucks Counties.

 What Does It Mean When Your License Is Suspended in Pennsylvania?

-Similarly, while a suspension means you can’t drive for a certain period of time, a revocation means your driver’s license is cancelled and you’ll need to submit to an investigation before you can obtain another license.
+Similarly, while a suspension means you can’t drive for a certain period of time, a revocation means your driver’s license is canceled, and you’ll need to submit to an investigation before you can obtain another license.

 Reasons Your Driver’s Licenses May Be Suspended in Pennsylvania